 Item Description

 Group name Provide a group name.

-Security level Select the desired security level. no Authentication and volume and no encryption Authentication and no encryption Authentication and encryption
+Security level Select the desired security level. no Authentication and no encryption Authentication and no encryption Authentication and encryption Authentication and encryption

 Read view Assign the desired view (a view must be created first - see SNMP View Config).

 Read and write view

 Notify view

-6.16.1.3 User Config
+6.15.1.3 User Config